BLOG

 Everett & Jones Barbeque is a shining example of African American entrepreneurship.
 The restaurant chain's success is a result of its commitment to quality food, excellent service, and community involvement.
 The Everett family's legacy continues to inspire new generations of entrepreneurs to follow their dreams and make a positive impact in their communities.

-• April 13, 2023 12:08 PM | Jennifer Sheriff
+• April 13, 2023 12:08 PM | Anonymous member

 Ruth Beckford was a pioneering dancer, teacher, and author whose influence on the modern dance scene in the United States is still felt today.
 Born in Oakland, California, in 1925, Beckford began taking dance lessons at the young age of three and was performing professionally with her twin brothers by the age of eight.
 Her parents were both active in Marcus Garvey's Universal Negro Improvement Association, which instilled in Beckford a deep appreciation for African and Haitian dance and culture.